 Price matching is the practice of setting one’s selling prices at the same level as those of one or more competitors for specific products.
 It can be strict (exactly the same price), flexible (allowing for a difference of a few cents or percentage points), or conditional (matching prices only if competitors lower theirs).
 It is the operational implementation of a competitive pricing strategy.

-An electronics retailer has implemented a strict price-matching policy across 800 key performance indicators (KPIs) compared to five competitors.
+An electronics retailer has implemented a strict price-matching policy for 800 SKUs compared to five competitors.
 The rule is that if the lowest price on the market drops, the retailer’s price automatically matches it (with rapid approval from the category manager for price drops exceeding 5%).
-In six months, 12,000 automatic price adjustments were made, the price image—as measured by shopper surveys—improved by 6 points, and the overall margin on key volume items (KVIs) fell by only 0.4 points thanks to the precision of the rules.

 An alignment framework is based on: 1) a clear definition of the scope (KPIs, benchmark competitors), 2) a precise alignment rule (alignment to the lowest price, to the median, or within a tolerated range), 3) conditional validation (margin floors, manager approval for significant deviations), 4) monitoring of actual implementation (how many alignments were performed, within what timeframes).
 Pricing analytics solutions automate these steps with configurable workflows.

-Agentic Pricing replaces rigid automation with autonomous AI capable of reasoning and executing complex strategies.
-This technology empowers teams to act as strategic drivers, optimizing profitability in real time.
+The retail agent-based pricing system replaces rigid automation with an AI-powered, autonomous pricing engine capable of reasoning and executing complex strategies.
+This technology transforms teams into strategic decision-makers who can optimize profitability in real time.

 By adjusting prices up to 100 times a day, it can generate margin growth ranging from 15% to 25%.